awsdocs/amazon-aurora-user-guide/doc_source/devops-guru-for-rds.md

 **Important**
 We recommend that you test any changes on a test instance before modifying a production instance\.
 In this way, you understand the impact of the change\.

-To learn more, see [Analyzing anomalies in Amazon Aurora clusters](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-rds.analyzing.html) in the *Amazon DevOps Guru User Guide*\.
+To learn more, see [Analyzing anomalies in Amazon RDS](https://docs.aws.amazon.com/devops-guru/latest/userguide/working-with-rds.analyzing.html) in the *Amazon DevOps Guru User Guide*\.

 ## Setting up DevOps Guru for RDS<a name="devops-guru-for-rds.configuring"></a>